raihaninfo/RESTful-web-services-in-go/README.md

 # RESTful-web-services-in-go

+## What is REST architecture?

+REST stands for REpresentational State Transfer.
+REST is web standards based architecture and uses HTTP Protocol.
+It revolves around resource where every component is a resource and a resource is accessed by a common interface using HTTP standard methods.
+REST was first introduced by Roy Fielding in 2000.

+In REST architecture, a REST Server simply provides access to resources and REST client accesses and modifies the resources.
+Here each resource is identified by URIs/ global IDs.
+REST uses various representation to represent a resource like text, JSON, XML.
+JSON is the most popular one.

 ## Characteristics of REST services

 These are the main properties that make REST simple and unique compared to its